WiolettaZajac/WiolettaZajac/README.md

 # 👋 Hi, I'm Wiola

-### 📊 Aspiring Data Analyst | 📍 Bedfordshire, UK
+###📊 Data Analytics | Business Intelligence | AI

-I'm based in the UK and looking for my first role in data, business intelligence or analytics.
-I enjoy working with data to solve problems, uncover insights and support better business decisions.
+I'm based in the UK and looking to start my career in data analytics, business intelligence or AI.

-I spent over 10 years at Caffè Nero, working my way up from Barista to Coffee Shop Manager.
+I spent over 10 years at #Caffè Nero, working my way up from Barista to Coffee Shop Manager.
 During that time, I found I enjoyed working with sales figures, KPIs and reports, which led me to explore data analytics.
 I completed a Level 3 Data Technician Bootcamp to build practical skills in SQL, Python, Power BI, Tableau and Excel.

 ---